Paying for Child Care

 How do I apply for a child care voucher?

-You may also apply directly at an authorized Level II Child Care Provider you have selected, as long as the facility is authorized to complete intake.
+You may also apply directly at a Level II Child Care Provider's facility you have selected, as long as the facility is authorized to complete intake.

 The Child Care Service Division is located at: